Dealing with meltdowns can be difficult, but it’s during these times your angry child NEEDS you. Here are strategies to help you handle it.

 2. Stay calm

-Keeping our cool is hard, especially when we feel attacked, or our day feels ruined, or when we struggle with anger management ourselves.
+Keeping our cool is hard, especially when we feel attacked, when our day feels ruined, or when we struggle with anger management ourselves.

-3. Accept your child’s emotions are real and normal
+3. Accept your child’s emotions as real and normal

-At their most difficult times, kids just need to feel heard.
-They want to know that their feelings are valid and aren’t “childish” (even if to us it can seem like it).
+At his most difficult times, your child just need to feel heard.
+He wants to know that his feelings are valid and aren’t “childish” (even if to you it can seem like it).
 All these emotions are normal, for every person and certainly every child.

-If your child is receptive, reach out and connect.
+If he’s receptive, reach out and connect.
 Don’t lecture or give facts—instead, describe what you see.
-Let him know he seems upset that he lost a game, or that he has to leave a fun event.
-Let him know you’re here and will always love him.
+Let him know he seems upset that he lost a game, or that he has to leave a fun outing.
+Remind him that you’re here and will always love him.